Jack Welch, the GE chief who became a superstar, has died

 After the perks became public, Welch reimbursed the company for many of them, and paid for use of aircraft and other services.

-His first marriage, to Carolyn, ended amicably in divorce after 28 years in 1987.
+His first marriage, to Carolyn Osburn, ended amicably in divorce after 28 years in 1987.
 Plans for his second divorce were disclosed shortly after Harvard Business Review editor Suzy Wetlaufer revealed she had become romantically involved with Welch while working on a story about him.

 Welch didn’t blame the media for the attention the affair generated.